David Blair (mariner): Key controversy

-On the importance of the key, the auctioneers said that it was a conjecture that the key could have saved Titanic had it not left the ship.
-They also said that the money from the auction of the key would be used to set up bursaries and scholarships in Blair's name.
+The possibility of no binoculars in the crow's nest being a factor in the sinking of Titanic became a point of investigation in the subsequent inquiries into the sinking.
+The lookout on watch at the time of the collision, Frederick Fleet, the man who had spotted the iceberg, maintained during the inquiries that they were informed they were to have no binoculars during the voyage and that if had he had a pair, he would have spotted the iceberg sooner.
+However, in the same testimony, Fleet stated that he would use his naked eye to spot objects at a distance and alert the officer on watch with the crow's nest bell.
+Lightoller went a step further and said that binoculars were used to identify objects, not to spot them, and that they were detrimental to lookouts as they reduced their vision.

 Later events

 Blair was First Officer on the SS Majestic in 1913 when a coaler jumped overboard; the night before, a fellow crew member had succeeded in drowning himself.
 While a lifeboat was organized, Blair jumped into the ocean waters and swam toward the man, who was now swimming for the ship.
 Though the boat reached the man first, Blair was commended for his action in The New York Times and received money from the passengers and a medal from the Royal Humane Society.

-Both Blair and Charles Lightoller, who had survived the Titanic disaster, were serving aboard when she ran aground in 1914.
-As the navigator, Blair was blamed for the grounding at the resulting enquiry.
+Both Blair and Charles Lightoller, who had survived the Titanic disaster, were serving aboard HMS Oceanic, a transatlantic liner refitted for war-time use, when she ran aground off the coast of Scotland in 1914.
+As the navigator at the time of the incident, Blair was blamed for the grounding and found at fault at the subsequent court-martial.

-He captained the SY St George during the expedition to the South Pacific in 1924-1925.
+He captained the SY St George during its expedition to the South Pacific in 1924–25.

+Personal life

+Born in Newport, Isle of Wight, Blair grew up in Scotland and, during his adult life, lived in Broughty Ferry.
+His father was Lt.
+Col. John Blair and his mother was Clementina Ross Stewart.

-Blair died on 10 January 1955 in Hendon, Middlesex, and was survived by his son, Donald, a school teacher and author of Lake District hiking books.
-Donald was writing a book about his father when he died.
+Blair was married twice.
+His first marriage was to Madeline Temple Mackness with whom he had a daughter, Elizabeth.
+Madeleine died in 1950 and, soon after, Blair remarried to Vera Mabel Crump.
+Blair died on 10 January 1955 in Hendon, Middlesex, and was survived by his daughter and second wife.

-Don Blair felt considerable guilt during his entire life for the actions regarding his father being "bumped off the ship" and the issue with the keys to the binoculars.
-Don Blair and his wife Gladys have since passed on, leaving three step sons (Neil, Nigel, and Iain Douglas).
+Legacy

+Blair was depicted in the 2012 miniseries Titanic by actor Richard Sutton.